Juliuskedienye30/Week2-Code-challenge/README.md

 	Display all guests in a styled list
 	Remove guests using a "Remove" button
 	Edit guest names after adding
-	Limit guest list to 10 people — with an alert if limit is exceeded 	Toggle RSVP status — mark guests as “Attending” or “Not Attending” 	Categorize guests as:
+	Limit guest list to 10 people, with an alert if limit is exceeded 	Toggle RSVP status , mark guests as “Attending” or “Not Attending” 	Categorize guests as:
 	Friend
 	Family